This post may contain affiliate links. Please see my disclosure policy for details.

 So, although it’s a great sunset point, it’s not recommended to stay until nightfall when it gets really dark.
 Especially for tourists who are likely targets.

 I went alone as a solo female traveller during the day thinking it would be safer and I had a guy follow me down the street.
 All the way from the bus station!

 I didn’t think much of it at first until he started to follow me up to the tombs as well.
 I couldn’t see anyone around as the graveyard was so remote.
 So, l started to panic and ran up to the top of the hill towards the tombs.

-I freaked out and alerted the a local man who pointed me towards the tourist police who were thankfully up there on horses.
+I freaked out and alerted a local man who pointed me towards the tourist police who was thankfully up there on horses.
 They immediately rode down the hill and asked the guy why he was following me.